Have you ever worked on a tiny independent film where a mistake was made during a shoot and someone said, “Don’t worry, we can fix it in post”?

-Let’s face it, mistakes will be made during a film shoot.
+Let’s face it, mistakes will inevitably occur during the production of a film.

-For example, you are shooting a period piece, and an actor leaves a Starbucks Coffee Mug in the shot, and it goes unnoticed.
-Or, the boom pops in and out of the shot, but the actors turned in a fantastic performance, and you notice it later.
+For example, suppose you’re filming a period piece and an actor forgets to remove a Starbucks Coffee Mug from the scene.
+Alternatively, the boom comes in and out of the camera, yet the actors deliver a superb performance, which you notice later.

-While you could hide the mistake by cropping the frame in the editing suite but depending on the camera you are using, you may risk the loss of resolution to the shot.
+While cropping the frame in the editing suite could disguise the error, depending on the camera you’re using, you risk losing resolution in the shot.

-The more heavily compressed the original video is though, the hard it is to work with and the faster any amount of quality loss will become noticeable.
+The more compressed the original video is, the more difficult it is to work with, and the more evident any quality loss would be.

-Whether you are dealing time frame revolving around the completion of a client commercial project or having to complete a film project before a closing submission date of a film festival, identify your boundaries beforehand.
+Identify your boundaries ahead of time, whether you’re dealing with a time frame centred on the completion of a client commercial project or having to complete a film project before a film festival’s closing submission deadline.

-Clients tend to be unhappy about getting a completed project months after an intended deliverable date.
-Always be realistic in your post-production timeframe so you catch mistakes in post-production, and reshoot if needed.
+Clients are sometimes dissatisfied when projects are completed months after the expected completion date.
+Always be realistic about your post-production timeline so you can identify mistakes and reshoot if necessary.